UTC+1 is an offsetEurope/London is a time zoneBST is a highly-context-dependent abbreviation:UTC+1)UTC+6)UTC+11)Examples:

 2017-03-09 22:00:00+00:00 2017-03-10 22:00:00+00:00 2017-03-13 21:00:00+00:00 2017-03-14 21:00:00+00:00 2017-03-15 21:00:00+00:00

-: The size of the datetime's DST offset (usually 0 or 1 hour)tzinfo
+tzname: The (usually abbreviated) name of the time zone at the given datetimeutcoffset: The offset from UTC at the given datetimedst: The size of the datetime's DST offset (usually 0 or 1 hour)tzinfo implementation¶class ET(tzinfo):

 def utcoffset(self, dt):